Mauritius – a jurisdiction of substance

 - A corporation provides for meetings of directors, to include at least two directors from Mauritius;

 - A corporation that is authorised as a collective investment scheme, closed end-fund or external pension scheme, is administered from Mauritius.

 Mauritius has built a solid reputation of being a jurisdiction of substance internationally.
 Supported by its legislative framework and financial services infrastructure, Mauritius offers an ideal platform for investments around the globe, with a focus on Africa and Asia.

 Sovereign Mauritius (Trust) Company holds a Management Licence from the FSC and offers a comprehensive corporate services package, which includes forming new corporate structures, reorganising existing structures and repatriating earnings.

 We also offer the necessary expertise in administering and managing companies, including company law, board procedures, director responsibilities and shareholder relations, and financial and corporate compliance requirements.

 We further provide the administrative support to maximise opportunities and achieve long-term sustainability, from full back-office solutions to assistance with tax and regulatory compliance.
-This includes accountancy, human resources, pensions, insurance, trademark and intellectual property protection, obtaining local licences and permits, executive relocation and specialist tax advice.
+This includes accountancy, human resources, pensions, insurance, obtaining local licences and permits, executive relocation and specialist tax advice.